Your monthly gift of $35 supports a woman with skills to support her family and create sustainable change.

 Women like Zarghuna have not lost hope.
 With your help, the Women for Women International – Afghanistan team provides our yearlong training programs for women, as well as programs to engage men.

-Since 2002, Women for Women International - Afghanistan has served nearly 48,000 women through our yearlong program.
+Since 2002, Women for Women International - Afghanistan has served more than 51,000 women through our yearlong program.
 Nearly 68,000 women have taken out microcredit loans to help them build their own businesses.

 After graduating from our program, women report positive changes in four key areas: